 3. The alternating cycle decomposition and optimal transformations of Muller transition systems.
 In order to generalise the fruitful applications of the Zielonka tree to Muller automata and games, we introduce the alternating cycle decomposition (ACD), a data structure that captures the interplay of the underlying graph of these transition systems and their acceptance condition (Section 5).
-Using the ACD, we describe a construction that transforms a Muller automaton \mathcal{A} into an equivalent parity automaton \mathcal{B} while preserving the determinism of \mathcal{A} (formally, there is a locally bijective morphism $\varphi \colon \mathcal{B} \to \mathcal{A}$).
-This transformation comes with a strong optimality guarantee: for any other parity automaton \mathcal{B}' admitting a locally bijective morphism (or even HD mapping) $\varphi' \colon \mathcal{B}' \to \mathcal{A}$, the automaton \mathcal{B} is smaller than \mathcal{B}' and it uses less output colours (Theorems 5.31 and 5.32).
-An interesting corollary of our result is the following: if \mathcal{B} is an HD parity automaton that is strictly smaller than any deterministic parity automaton recognising $\mathcal{L}(\mathcal{B})$, then \mathcal{B} cannot be derived from a deterministic Muller automaton (Corollary 5.36).
-This result sheds light on the difficulty to obtain succinct HD automata and their potential applicability.
+Using the ACD, we describe a construction that transforms a Muller automaton A into an equivalent parity automaton B while preserving the determinism of A (formally, there is a locally bijective morphism φ: B → A).
+This transformation comes with a strong optimality guarantee: for any other parity automaton B is smaller than B and it uses less output colours (Theorems 5.34 and 5.35).
+An interesting corollary of our result is the following: if B is an HD parity automaton that is strictly smaller than any deterministic parity automaton recognising L(B), then B cannot be derived from a deterministic Muller automata and their potential applicability.

-We also provide a transformation that translates a Muller automaton \mathcal{A} into a history-deterministic Rabin automaton \mathcal{B} in an optimal way: for any other Rabin automaton \mathcal{B}' admitting an HD mapping $\varphi' \colon \mathcal{B}' \to \mathcal{A}$, the automaton \mathcal{B} is smaller than \mathcal{B}' .
+We also provide a transformation that translates a Muller automaton \mathcal{A} into a historydeterministic Rabin automaton \mathcal{B} in an optimal way: for any other Rabin automaton \mathcal{B}' admitting an HD mapping $\varphi' \colon \mathcal{B}' \to \mathcal{A}$, the automaton \mathcal{B} is smaller than \mathcal{B}' .

 4. Structural results for Muller transition systems.
 The ACD does not only provide optimal transformations of games and automata, it also features some of their fundamental structural properties.
 As an application, we give a set of crisp characterisations for relabelling automata with different classes of acceptance conditions (Section 6.1).
 For instance, we show that given a Muller automaton \mathcal{A} , we can define a Rabin condition over the underlying graph of \mathcal{A} obtaining an equivalent automaton if and only if the union of rejecting cycles of \mathcal{A} is again a rejecting cycle.
-Our results unify and extend those from [5, 9, 47, 81].
+Our results unify and extend those from [7, 11, 55, 94].

 In Section 6.2, we conduct a comprehensive examination of a normal form for parity automata.
-This normal form implicitly appears in [15], and has since proven instrumental in proofs about history-deterministic automata [1, 29, 49], positionality of ω -regular languages [13] and learning of ω -automata [4].
-Similar normalisation procedures are commonly applied to parity games to speed up algorithms solving them [35].
+This normal form implicitly appears in [19], and has since proven instrumental in proofs about history-deterministic automata [1, 35, 57], positionality of ω -regular languages [15] and learning of ω -automata [6].
+Similar normalisation procedures are commonly applied to parity games to speed up algorithms solving them [41].
 We use the ACD to provide straightforward proofs of the fundamental properties which make automata in normal form practical in both theoretical proofs and applications.

 Our model: transition systems and acceptance over edges.
 We want to point out a few technical details about the model used in this paper.
-First, we work with general transition systems for two reasons: (1) to seamlessly encompass both automata and games models, and (2) to emphasise that the ACD and the transformations we propose do only depend in the underlying graph and the acceptance condition; we can view the input letters of an automaton, or the partition of the vertices in a game, as add-ons that do not affect the core of our approach.
+First, we work with general transition systems for two reasons: (1) to seamlessly encompass both automata and games models, and

+(2) to emphasise that the ACD and the transformations we propose do only depend on the underlying graph and the acceptance condition; we can view the input letters of an automaton, or the partition of the vertices in a game, as add-ons that do not affect the core of our approach.